On February 22nd, 1980 Orchestral Manoeuvers in the Dark, aka OMD, released their highly influential self-titled debut LP.

-Formed in 1978, OMD was heavily influenced by Kraftwerk and NEU!, and by showing their love for their electronic music heroes, OMD would quickly inspire others explore the depths of synthesizer based music—in particular their first single “Electricity”, released on May 21, 1979.
+Formed in 1978, OMD were heavily influenced by Kraftwerk and NEU!, and by showing their love for their electronic music heroes, the band would quickly inspire others to explore the depths of synthesizer-based music—in particular with their first single “Electricity”, released on May 21, 1979.

-Taking inspiration directly from Kraftwerk’s “Radioactivity”, the release of “Electricity” with its elaborate and memorable keyboard hook, is perhaps one of the most important events of New Wave/Synth era, and would go on to immediately inspire Depeche Mode’s Vince Clark to pursue a career in electronic music.
+Taking inspiration directly from Kraftwerk’s “Radioactivity”, the release of “Electricity” with its elaborate and memorable keyboard hook, is perhaps one of the most important events of the New-wave/Synth era, and would go on to immediately inspire Depeche Mode’s Vince Clark to pursue a career in electronic music.

 On forming OMD Andy McCluskey and keyboardist Paul Humphreys told The Manchester Evening News: